-"Emergency medical care provider" means a fire fighter, law enforcement officer, paramedic, emergency medical technician, correctional officer, ambulance attendant, or other person who serves as employee or volunteer of an ambulance service or provides pre-hospital emergency medical service.
+"Emergency medical care provider" fire fighter, law enforcement officer, paramedic, emergency medical technician, correctional officer, ambulance attendant, or other person who serves as employee or volunteer of an ambulance service and/or provides pre-hospital emergency medical service.

-"Receiving medical facility" means a hospital or similar facility that receives a patient attended by an emergency medical care provider for the purposes of continued medical care.
+"Receiving medical facility" hospital or similar facility that receives a patient attended by an emergency medical care provider for the purposes of continued medical care.

-"Standard precautions" means those precautions, including the appropriate use of hand washing, protective barriers, and care in the use and disposal of needles and other sharp instruments, that minimize the risk of transmission of communicable diseases between patients and health care providers.
-Standard precautions require that all care providers use appropriate barrier precautions to prevent exposure to blood and body fluids, secretions, and excretions of all patients at all times.
+"Standard precautions" those precautions, including the appropriate use of hand washing, protective barriers, and care in the use and disposal of needles and other sharp instruments, that minimize the risk of transmission of communicable diseases between patients and health care providers.
+Standard precautions require that all blood, body fluids, secretions, and excretions of care providers use appropriate barrier precautions to prevent exposure to blood and body fluids, secretions and excretions of all patients at all times.